OpenLibMathSeq/IntegerTriangles.jl/README.md

 | nothing  | Laguerre   | Rev  | TransNat1 | 1, 3, 15, 97, 753, 6771, 68983, 783945      |

 .
+Note that we assume all sequences to start at offset = 0.
+Also note that all A-numbers are approximativ only, i.e. the first few terms may differ.

 You can also look at the demo [notebook](https://github.com/OpenLibMathSeq/IntegerTriangles.jl/blob/master/demos/IntegerTriangles.ipynb).